Our Collections

 The civic archive contains the records of City of York Council and its predecessors, whilst our community collections include personal and family papers as well as the records of York-based charities, businesses and community groups.

-Our online catalogue is searchable by keyword, and is one of the best places to start your research.
-We also have many collections catalogues on The National Archives’ Discovery database and the Archives Hub website, you can browse our collections guides, or use our online collections to support your research.
+Our archive catalogue is searchable by keyword, and is one of the best places to start your research.
+We also have many collections catalogues on The National Archives’ Discovery database and the Archives Hub website.
+You can also search our library catalogue to find items held and our special collections and local history library.